 Staying active and fit during the winter months is challenging.
 Getting adequate exercise when there are piles of snow on the ground can make exercising feel impossible.
 Never fear!
 There are many ways that you can get physical activity in the cold winter months.

-• Put on warm clothing and take a walk.
+- Put on layered clothing and take a walk.
 If dressed appropriately, walking outside during the winter months is a great way to get your heart rate up

 Skiing is the most popular winter sport.
 There are many different ways to enjoy skiing and snowboarding, from skiing at resorts to exploring the backcountry.
 Resort skiing is generally very safe, in part because of the efforts of the ski patrol and the snow groomers.

 Is a different sport, in that it more closely resembles jogging or hiking.
 It is an excellent aerobic activity and a way to explore the wilderness in winter.

 Ice climbing is a jaw-dropping sport to witness for the first time.
 Holding an ice axe in each hand, and with crampons strapped to their feet, climbers can ascend vertical frozen waterfalls.
 Ice climbing is popular in places like Canada, Wyoming, Colorado and New England, and also a necessary skill for climbing in higher ranges such as in Alaska and the Himalayas.

 An excellent way to challenge yourself and experience the mountains in a completely different way than in summer.
 Winter mountaineering poses additional risks from cold and avalanches.